public-transport/gtfs-via-postgres/readme.md

 ## Contributing

-If you have a question or need support using `gtfs-via-postgres`, please double-check your code and setup first.
-If you think you have found a bug or want to propose a feature, use [the issues page](https://github.com/public-transport/gtfs-via-postgres/issues).
+If you have a question or need support using `gtfs-via-duckdb`, please double-check your code and setup first.
+If you think you have found a bug or want to propose a feature, use [the issues page](https://github.com/public-transport/gtfs-via-duckdb/issues).

 By contributing, you agree to release your modifications under the [Apache 2.0 license](LICENSE-APACHE).